-The second reason I think Verge could be a good investment and the Verge price prediction could be positive is that they could become the first privacy coin to facilitate smart contract technology.
-Although the team have been working on their Rootstock protocol for some time now, it could boost the price of XVG if it is released successfully.
+The second reason I think the Verge could be a good investment and the Verge price prediction could be positive is that they could become the first privacy coin to facilitate smart contract technology.
+Although the team has been working on their Rootstock protocol for some time now, it could boost the price of XVG if it is released successfully.

-However, there are also some reasons that make me think Verge is bad investment.
+However, there are also some reasons that make me think Verge is a bad investment.
 The first being the fact that the founder of Verge still decides to remain anonymous.

 Not only is there no public face for commercial deals to be made, but if anything went wrong with the project then there would be no accountability.
 Would you invest in a real-world company if the owner was anonymous?

 I also feel uncomfortable about how speculative the coin seems to be.
 I know that the entire cryptocurrency industry is volatile, but every time there is a new announcement, the price seems to increase really quickly, only to fall back down.
-As I have seen many times before, the Verge team like to promise developments, but then seem to let investors down.
+As I have seen many times before, the Verge team likes to promise developments, but then seem to let investors down.